Camp Cook – Camp Assistant

 - Must have previous commercial food service experience.

-- Must have demonstrated flexibility, good communication, and leadership skills among peers and co-workers.
+- Must have demonstrated flexibility, good communication, and teamwork skills among peers and co-workers.

 - Must be non-smoker due to role modeling for children.
 Alcohol consumption is not allowed when youth groups are on site.